 The Top 8 Signs Of A Toxic Marriage And Their Remedies

 There are many statistical predictors of divorce in an unhealthy relationship, such as: if your parents were divorced you stand a 40% chance of getting divorced; or if there are significant money problems and large debt, your marriage runs a higher risk of divorce (perhaps as much as 40-45%).

 Apart from those statistical predictors, there are other ways to forecast the possibility of divorce that have much more to do with the way spouses behave towards one another.

-Many of the following divorce predictors, even on their own, are potentially damaging enough to destroy a relationship.
+Many of the following divorce predictors, or signs of a toxic relationship, even on their own, are potentially damaging enough to destroy a relationship.

 However, it is often not just one but several of these predictors that come to bear on a relationship, causing it to degrade.